How physiotherapy can help you

 Types of physical therapy

 There are many different types of physical therapy as the body of knowledge and application of physical therapy is large.
 Physiotherapists therefore specialize in a specific clinical area and most would have undergone further training in order to be specialized.
+The main areas of physical therapy at our clinic are listed below.

 Sports physiotherapy targets the acute care, treatment, rehabilitation, prevention and education of athletes at all levels – whether that’s recreational or professional.